-“One can furnish a home very luxuriously by taking out furniture rather than putting it in.” – Francis Jourdain
+“One can furnish a home very luxuriously by taking out furniture rather than putting it in.” —Francis Jourdain

-To better understand the potential of this simple, risk-free step, I compiled a list of 101 Things That Can Easily Be Reduced In Your Home.
-This list is not meant to overwhelm or frustrate you, it’s simply meant to give you an idea of how significant a step this can be–just choosing 10 things on this list to start with would result in a noticeable difference in your home.
+This minimalist list is not meant to overwhelm or frustrate you, it’s simply meant to give you an idea of how significant a step this can be–just choosing 10 things on this minimalist checklist to start with would result in a noticeable difference in your home.

-- Glassware
+- Kitchen Glassware

 - Cookbooks